Improve your Marketing Ops every week

 SAFe suggests several distinct ways for marketing teams to integrate into an Agile Release Train depending on the scope of marketing activities required for the success of the ART:

-No matter whether a single marketer or an entire marketing team joins the ART from the marketing organization, marketing would most likely be expected to participate in the standard schedule of ART events in order to stay up-to-date.
+No matter whether a single marketer or an entire marketing team joins the ART from the marketing organization, marketing can participate in the ART events to stay engaged and up-to-date.

-PI Planning kicks off the increment.
-It‘s usually a 2-day event with five main goals:
+PI Planning is a 2-day event with six main goals:

 Apart from PI Planning, there are a number of key moments of communication during the PI that keep the ART on track over the course of the increment.